0%

 Unique

-PATHFINDER (If this card is summoned in an empty lane, you may Channel a card.)
+SEEKER (If this card is summoned in an empty plane, you may Channel a card.)

 Shared